Tuesday and Chardonnay

 This is when I had an unexpected epiphany.
-I was sitting on my couch reading a magazine article about Kristin Neff.
+I was sitting on my couch reading a magazine article about Kristin Neff, author of Self-Compassion.
 She had spent the last ten years researching self-compassion.
 I was thrilled with the positive outcomes it was associated with, such as lower depression, anxiety and stress, better creativity, productivity, and interpersonal relationships; and most powerful of all better resilience in the face of change or suffering.
 I wanted some of this!

 As I read on about the definition of self-compassion and how to practice it, the blood began to drain out of my head as I realized I didn’t have any of it.
 Nothing.
 Nada.
 The whole concept of being a kind supporter for yourself was completely foreign to me.
 I barely registered on the self-compassion scale.